EQDiet/EQDietAlpha0.25/README.md

 #### Optional requirements:

 - EQDiet Icon.
 Click [here](https://drive.google.com/uc?export=download&id=1FTz1a2WWUdH8tjqEx7AUVdR1lHHBMxJK) to get it.
 - Launch4j to convert jar file to exe file.
-You can download it using EQDietCompiler.exe
+You can download it using EQDietCompiler.bat

 ### Procedure: